Bjeaurn/ngAir193/presentations/intercomponent-communication.md

 ### What's wrong with `@Input()` and `@Output()`?

 Note: Well, nothing wrong there.
 But there may be cases where you want it a bit differently.
 Especially `@Output()` has its limitations.
+We'll get to that.

 ---